rqlite/rqlite.io/content/en/docs/Guides/Performance/_index.md

 ### Network
 When running a rqlite cluster, network latency is also a factor -- and will become the performance bottleneck once latency gets high enough.
 This is because the Raft must contact every other node **twice** before a change is committed to the Raft log (though it does contact those nodes in parallel).
 Obviously the faster your network, the shorter the time to contact the nodes.

+### Snapshotting
+In Raft, log entries grow over time as operations are applied.
+To limit this growth, a periodic _Snapshot_ captures the state of the SQLite database at a given log index, allowing older entries to be discarded.

+In rqlite, snapshotting affects performance in several ways.
+The most important thing to know is that writes are blocked during snapshot creation.
+Frequent snapshots reduce node start-up time but increase CPU and I/O load.
+Infrequent snapshots use fewer resources and obviously block writes less often, but result in larger logs and slower follower catch-up.
+Large snapshots can also mean it takes a new node longer to join a cluster.

+Tuning snapshot frequency and size can be important for balancing performance and resource use when working with large data sets or high write loads.
+Snapshotting is controlled via the flags `-raft-snap`, `-raft-snap-wal-size` and `-raft-snap-int`.

 ## Improving Performance
 There are a few ways to improve both read and write performance, but not all will be suitable for a given application.